JoshOrndorff/recipes/text/2-appetizers/4-events.md

 To declare an event, use the
 [`decl_event!` macro](https://substrate.dev/rustdocs/v2.0.0-rc2/frame_support/macro.decl_event.html).
 Like any rust
-enum, Events have names, and can optionally carry data with them.
+enum, Events have names and can optionally carry data with them.
 The syntax is slightly different depending on whether the events carry data of primitive types, or generic types from the pallet's configuration trait.
 These two techniques are demonstrated in the `simple-event` and `generic-event` pallets respectively.